 This is because we have been made to believe that these foods, especially fruits and vegetables are very healthy to consume.

-But unknowing to many of us, some of the foods are actually poisonous and and could lead to one's death if not eaten with the proper precautions
+But unknown to many of us, some of the foods are actually poisonous and could lead to one's death if not eaten with the proper precautions

-YEN.com.gh brings you seven foods which are very common in Ghana that you probably did not know are poisonous and can pose serious threats to health or even take your life.
+YEN.com.gh brings you seven foods that are very common in Ghana that you probably did not know are poisonous and can pose serious threats to health or even take your life.

 Considered a major food in Ghana, more than half of the country's population take or have taken cassava at some point in time.

-But one should be careful when preparing any cassava-based meal as some types of cassava are known to contain high levels of cyanide.
+But one should be careful when preparing any cassava-based meal because Fao.org considers types of cassava to contain high levels of cyanide.

-The high levels of "linamarin" and "lotaustralin" in cassava is said to turn into cyanide in human the digestive when when eaten raw.
+The high levels of "linamarin" and "lotaustralin" in cassava are said to turn into cyanide in the human digestive system when eaten raw.

-But not all types of mushrooms are wholesome to eat including the Amanita phalloides, popularly known as death cap mushrooms, which is considered as very delicious.
+But not all types of mushrooms are wholesome to eat including the Amanita phalloides, popularly known as death cap mushrooms, which Sciencedirect.com considers very dangerous.

-The death cap mushroom is said to contain toxins which could cause vomiting, bloody diarrhea, severe abdominal cramps and even affect one's kidneys and liver functions if ingested in large quantities.
+The death cap mushroom is said to contain toxins that could cause vomiting, bloody diarrhea, severe abdominal cramps, and even affect one's kidneys and liver functions if ingested in large quantities.

 In 2009, VOA News reported that several people in the Zimbabwean town of Epworth died after eating wild mushrooms so be careful when eating them.

 Tomatoes are among the most common vegetables in Ghana.
-From making soup to stew, there is almost no dish that goes down in Ghana without a bit of tomato in it.
+From the making of soups to stews, there is almost no dish that goes down in Ghana without a bit of tomato in it.

-According to scientists, the popular vegetable contains a toxin known as tomatine especially in the stems and leaves and the unripe fruits.
+According to Sciencedirect.com, the popular vegetable contains a toxin known as tomatine especially in the stems and leaves and the unripe fruits.

 Potatoes are also quite common in Ghana.
-It contains a toxic alkaloid called solanine.
+Poison.org reveals that potatoes contain a toxic alkaloid called solanine.

-Solanine is said to one of the plant's natural defences but it has pesticidal properties and ingesting a high amount of it could be lethal.
+Solanine is said to be one of the plant's natural defenses but it has pesticide properties and ingesting a high amount of it could be lethal.

-The is a very popular saying that “an apple a day keeps the doctor away” has been around for a very long while and it shows how well apples thought in the arena of good health.
+The popular saying that “an apple a day keeps the doctor away” has been around for a very long while and it shows how well apples are thought of in the arena of good health.

-But your much loved and innocent looking apples could prove deadly when the consumer is not careful as its seeds contain amygdalin.
+But your much loved and innocent-looking apples could be deadly when the consumer is not careful as its seeds contain amygdalin.

-When amygdalin comes into contact with human digestive enzymes it is said to release hydrogen cyanide which could be lethal in high doses.
+Britannica.com indicates that when amygdalin comes into contact with human digestive enzymes, they release hydrogen cyanide which could be lethal in high doses.

 The pufferfish may not be very popular across the country but is definitely popular in the Volta Region where a number of deaths have been recorded in recent times.

 The pufferfish is known to be one of the most poisonous fishes around.
-It contains tetrodotoxin which is said to be up to 1,200 times more poisonous than cyanide making it toxic enough to kill 30 humans at a time and there is no known antidote.
+It contains tetrodotoxin which, according to Nationageoraphic.com, contains 1,200 times more poisonous than cyanide making it toxic enough to kill 30 humans at a time and there is no known antidote.

 But common as it may be, it could have very devastating if it is overly consumed.

-According to reports, if just a teaspoon of the spice is ingested, it could lead to hallucinations, nausea, elevated heart rate, dry mouth, vomiting, among other serious conditions.
+According to ABCNews.com, if just a teaspoon of the spice is ingested, it could lead to hallucinations, nausea, elevated heart rate, dry mouth, vomiting, among other serious conditions.

 Just be sure you keep it on the shelf and only use what you need at every point in time